 Prof, students work on Virtual Field Trip about dinosaur research for high schoolers

-This summer, a Rowan University paleontologist and two students, working with students and faculty from Villanova University, travelled to the western badlands of Montana and Wyoming to help create a Virtual Field Trip (VFT) so students everywhere can learn about the sciences involved in dinosaur research.
+This summer, a Rowan University paleontologist and two students, working with students and faculty from Villanova University and the University of North Dakota, traveled to the western badlands of Montana to help create a Virtual Field Trip (VFT) so students everywhere can learn about the sciences involved in dinosaur research.

 “The goal was to provide resources on the STEM disciplines, using paleontology and the study of dinosaurs as a hook for high school students,” said Voegele, who has since accepted a teaching and research position at the University of North Dakota.

-The trip involved fieldwork in Wyoming’s Big Horn Basin just across the Montana border where researchers deployed professional search, discovery, excavation and removal techniques for a variety of dinosaur bones.
+The trip involved fieldwork in Montana’s Bighorn Basin just across the Wyoming border where researchers deployed professional search, discovery, excavation and removal techniques for a variety of dinosaur bones.

 She said the three-year project will be available for free on the American Geosciences Institute’s website, most likely in the summer of 2026.